Villas perched on steep cliffs, roads that will give you vertigo,

 Across the street from the bus stop are stairs that lead you down to Piazza Vittorio.
 It is a pretty square, with a single fabulous umbrella pine tree.
 There are shops and restaurants, and from the bottom of the square is Via Orlandi, that also has pleasant shops.

 Back down from Anacapri by excursion bus or Capri buses, you will be very near the central square in the actual town of Capri.
-The center of that is a restaurant with white pillars around the patio area (left).
+The center of that is a restaurant with white pillars around the patio area (right).
 This is often a meeting place, too - and this building is the top of the funicular from Marina Grande.

 Behind this is the Piazza Umberto I, and the famous bell and clock tower.
 The Church of St. Stephen (Chiesa di Santo Stefano) is just up some steps, and was built in the 1600's - but the tower was part of a previous church that stood on the spot.